 This case is an actual example of how the legal system can work and how Fleet Managers can be deemed liable for poor maintenance practices and unsafe vehicles.

-Chris Beattie, National Fleet Manager at Bob Jane T-Marts, conducts regular vehicle inspections for his fleet customers and estimates that 20% of fleet vehicles required some tyre maintenance or replacement.
+Retailers that conduct regular vehicle inspections for fleet customers and estimate that 20% of fleet vehicles required some tyre maintenance or replacement.

-“No matter how good the processes and checks are, there’s always some vehicles that need tyre maintenance in a fleet”, says Beattie.
+“No matter how good the processes and checks are, there’s always some vehicles that need tyre maintenance in a fleet”, says an industry source.
 “The tyres may not be unroadworthy when inspected, but without regular maintenance a slight case of uneven wear can reduce the life of the tyres costing fleets money and potentially exposing them to issues raised in the Suncorp case.”